Bureau of Justice Statistics (BJS)

-FRED II includes time-series data for variables such as GDP, interest rates, exchange rates, consumer prices, and banking.
-There also also add-ins available to access and use FRED data in Excel, Stata, and R. Most of the data are from the 1950's onwards, though some series extend back prior to WWII.
+FRED II includes time-series data for variables such as GDP, interest rates, exchange rates, consumer prices, and monetary aggregates, and financial indicators.
+There also also add-ins available to access and use FRED data in Excel, R, R (again), Stata, and Stata (again).
+Most of the data are from the 1950's onwards, though some series extend back prior to WWII.
 Note that each of the district banks within the Federal Reserve system collects data and constructs indices on conditions within its district as well.

 Social Explorer provides quick and easy access to current and historical census data and demographic information.
-Its contents include the U.S. Census from 1790 to 2010, annual updates from the American Community Survey, data on religious congregations for the United States for 2009, decennial religious congregation data for 1980-2010, and carbon emissions data for 2002.
-Users can create reports and maps at various levels of geography, including counties, Census tracts, Census block groups, and zip codes, depending on data availability.
+Its contents include the entire U.S. Census from 1790 to 2010, annual updates from the American Community Survey, data on religious congregations for the United States for 2009, decennial religious congregation data for 1980-2010, economic data on businesses, crime data, health indicators, and carbon emissions data for 2002.
+Users can create reports and maps at various levels of geography, including counties, Census tracts, Census block groups, and ZIP codes, depending on data availability.
 Social Explorer is also available via Databases at Emory.

 American National Election Studies (NES)